freeCodeCamp/guide/pages/docs/certificates-guide/use-html5-to-require-a-field/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Use HTML5 to Require a Field"
+title: "Use HTML5 to Require a Field"
+parent: "certificates-guide"
 ---

 You can require specific form fields so that your user will not be able to submit your form until he or she has filled them out.